Raam-Pravin/Amazon-Product-Recommendation-Engine/README.md

 ## Requirements:
 To run this project, you must have the following libraries installed

-- scikit-learn: Used for machine learning tasks, including the `mean_squared_error` function to evaluate model performance.
+- scikit-learn: Used for machine learning tasks, including the `mean_squared_error` function to evaluate model performance
-- Surprise: Library for building and evaluating collaborative filtering recommendation models.
+- Surprise: Library for building and evaluating collaborative filtering recommendation models
-- Pandas: Used for data manipulation and creating dataframes.
+- Pandas: Used for data manipulation and creating dataframes
-- NumPy: For numerical operations and handling arrays.
+- NumPy: For numerical operations and handling arrays
-- Matplotlib/Seaborn: Used for visualizing model performance and metrics.
+- Matplotlib/Seaborn: Used for visualizing model performance and metrics
-- collections.defaultdict: Simplifies handling missing keys in dictionaries during data processing and evaluation.
+- collections.defaultdict: Simplifies handling missing keys in dictionaries during data processing and evaluation

 ## Data